albertyeh199909/Loop-Mania-Group-Project/assumptions.md

 - User can't switch between modes in the middle of a game.

 **Rewards:**
-- All basic items have a similar drop rate when defeating enemies
+- All basic items have a similar drop rate when defeating enemies.
-- All basic items have a similar drop rate when card is destroyed
+- All basic items have a similar drop rate when card is destroyed.
-- All card types have a similar chance of dropping
+- All card types have a similar chance of dropping.